X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

 the capabilities depend in several factors with many details still to be discussed.

 At present,
-**The X16 is a 65C02 machine**.
+**the X16 is a 65C02 machine**.
 However, to provide an upgrade path at all, 4 instructions from the 65C02 instructions/opcodes should not be used in programs.
 These are `BBRx`, `BBSx`, `RMBx`, and `SMBx`.

 ## How Might This Affect My Programs?